HoBeZwe/NURBS.jl/README.md

 ## Introduction

-This package provides B-spline and NURBS (non-uniform rational B-spline) basis functions, their derivatives, as well as curves and surfaces based on both considered basis functions.
+This package provides functionality to define and evaluate B-spline and NURBS (non-uniform rational B-spline) basis functions, their derivatives, as well as curves and surfaces based on both considered basis functions.

 The following aspects are implemented (✓) and planned (⌛):

-##### B-spline & NURBS
+##### B-spline & NURBS evaluation
 - ✓ Basis & derivatives
 - ✓ Curves & derivatives
 - ✓ Surfaces & derivatives

 ##### Fundamental operations
 - ✓ File I/O (basic)